 Option Description Embedded SATA Enables the embedded SATA option to be set to Off , AHCI mode , or RAID modes .
-This option is set to AHCI Mode by default. (i) NOTE: 1.
-You might also need to change the Boot Mode setting to UEFI.
-Otherwise, you should set the field to Non-RAID mode.
-2. No ESXi and Ubuntu OS support under RAID mode.
+This option is set to AHCI Mode by default. i NOTE: No ESXi and Ubuntu OS support under RAID mode.
 Security Freeze Lock Sends Security Freeze Lock command to the embedded SATA drives during POST.
 This option is applicable only for AHCI Mode.
 This option is set to Enabled by default.
 Write Cache Enables or disables the command for the embedded SATA drives during POST.
 This option is applicable only for AHCI Mode.
 This option is set to Disabled by default.
 Port n Sets the drive type of the selected device.
-For AHCI Mode , BIOS support is always enabled.
+For AHCI Mode, BIOS support is always enabled.